Limited Memory Covariance Matrix Adaptation Evolution Strategy (LMCMAES)

 References

-See the official C++ version from Loshchilov: https://sites.google.com/site/lmcmaeses/
+Please refer to the official C++ version from Loshchilov (now at NVIDIA): https://sites.google.com/site/lmcmaeses/